Johnny-Knighten/ark-sa-server/README.md

 ### Mods

-Mods are handled via the `ARK_MOD_LIST` environment variable.
+Mods are handled via the `MOD_LIST` environment variable.
 The variable is a comma separated list of mod ids to install.
 The mod ids list need to be wrapped in quotes, and white space is allowed before/after commas since all whitespace in the quotes will be removed.
 Right now, if you are lucky, the mod author will put the id in there mod description.
 An alternative way to get mod ids is by installing them on your local machine then going to `PATH_TO_STEAM\Steam\steamapps\common\ARK Survival Ascended\ShooterGame\Binaries\Win64\ShooterGame\Mods\RANDOM#` and look at the subdirectories' name.
 The first number before the `_` in the subdirectories name is the mod id.

 ## Deployment